Skip navigation

 • Emotional or relationship problems such as depression, anxiety, or poor communication with partner

-While VEDs are generally safe, talk with your doctor before using a VED if you:
+While VEDs are generally safe, talk with your provider before using a VED if you:

-• Have a bleeding disorder, such as sickle cell disease
+• Have a blood or bleeding disorder, such as sickle cell disease or hemophilia

 • Have any condition that may cause priapism (a painful erection that won't go away)